carpentries-lab/python-aos-lesson/_episodes/09-provenance.md

 > and create a plot from that.
 >
 > If the first script reads as follows,
-> how would you update it so that an updated command log
+> how would you edit it so that an updated command log
-> is included in the history attribute of the output file?
+> is included in the history attribute of the output netCDF file?
 >
 > ~~~
 > import argparse